Linaro/lava/doc/v2/data-export.rst

 runs.
 Recent versions of :ref:`lava_tool` support this directly - look at its `source code <https://git.linaro.org/lava/lava-tool.git/>`_ if you want to do something similar in your own code.

-..
-FIXME: add example here for lavacli and deprecate the lava-tool example.